 - In Shadowrun, Cyberware / Bioware / Genetech damage the body's 'wholesomeness' (called essence) and therefore its ability to use magic.
-Too much of it and a person will die, unless magic is used to turn him/her into a Cyber Zombie (read: Cyborg).
+If someone's essence reaches zero, their soul is no longer connected to their body and they die, unless magic is used to turn them into a Cyber Zombie (read: Cyborg).
 Technology and magic are however mostly separate, and except for the intrusive implants, do not impede one another.
 A mage can still use computers and guns fine.
 At the same time, more technologically complex objects are harder to cast magic upon.

-- Rifts both plays this straight and subverts it, you will be killed on sight if you use magic in many areas, but some of the mages create "Techno-Wizard" items where a semi-technological device is imbued with magic.
-In fact, several of the setting's more advanced/powerful societies (the Splugorth, most of the power-players of the Three Galaxies, and interestingly enough most advanced primarily magic-using nations) use a combination of magic, Magitek and tech with little to no apprehension; it seems that in the Palladium Megaverse, extremism one way or the other is the wrong answer — pro-tech, anti-magic nations tend to be speciesist, militant totalitarian regimes, while pro-magic, anti-tech nations tend to be literal demonic hell-holes.
+- Rifts plays with this trope.
+You will be killed on sight if you use magic in many areas, but some mages create "techno-wizard" items where a semi-technological device is imbued with magic.
+In fact, several of the setting's more advanced societies (the Splugorth, most of the power-players of the Three Galaxies, and most advanced primarily magic-using nations) use a combination of magic, Magitek, and tech with little to no apprehension.
+In the Palladium Megaverse, extremism one way or the other is the wrong answer — pro-tech, anti-magic nations tend to be speciesist, militant totalitarian regimes, while pro-magic, anti-tech nations tend to be literal demonic hell-holes.

-- Delightfully twisted in Genius The Transgression: the Peerage treat Inspiration almost like a form of magic.
+- Genius: The Transgression: Played with.
+The Peerage treat Inspiration almost like a form of magic.
 Lemuria is utterly convinced it's a rational science.
 It's not.
 Accepting that Inspiration isn't a science and that a Genius doesn't know great scientific truths the unwashed masses are too stupid to see is the first step to preventing yourself from performing horrific experiments so the Peerage comes off ahead here.
-Despite all this the Peers would love to turn Inspiration into a science but that project is going nowhere (which might be because mad scientists are useless at actual research).
+Despite all this, the Peers would love to turn Inspiration into a science but that project is going nowhere (which might be because mad scientists are useless at actual research).
 The actual Magic vs Science: Sane science vs mad science puts sane science ahead on just about everything except raw power and ease of invention.